What are world views?

 An Autobiographical Account of How World Views Can Change

-Because I had everything I wanted that money could buy, it was clear to me that making money or having financial security was not a solution, because I had the possessions I desired and I still did not particularly like myself.
+I did not particularly like myself, despite growing up in prosperity and security.
+It became clear to me that making money or having financial security was not a solution to my awkwardness and insecurity.
 I was going to have to figure out who I was if I was ever going to like myself.
-I was intellectually curious and did a lot of reading about history and animals.
+It helped that I was intellectually curious and did a lot of reading about history and animals.
 The Bible stories in the Presbyterian Sunday school that I attended probably scripted me to be interested in dreams like my namesake, Joseph, who interpreted dreams for Pharaoh.
 God was loving and Jesus was a loving parent figure.

-I had the enormous good fortune of having a mother and father who were open to all things metaphysical, largely because my father’s mother was a fan of Unity and had a large metaphysical library.
-I grew up with them having prayer/Ouija board sessions weekly in our living room.
+I had the enormous good fortune of having a mother and father who were open to all things metaphysical, largely because my father’s mother was a fan of Unity, a metaphysical brand of Christianity, and had a large metaphysical library.
+I grew up with my parents and grandparents having weekly prayer/Ouija board sessions in our living room.
 There was a belief in life after death and the ability to contact deceased people.
 While I don’t remember metaphysical ideas being discussed, I grew up in a culture that was quite open to such possibilities.
-I had no idea what an extraordinary circumstance that was at the time, particularly since my father had a professional mainstream education, first as a dentist and then as an orthodontist.
-My parent’s willingness to be open to new ideas was a great advantage, in that it made me view the world and its meanings in a broad way; it was a disadvantage because my friends didn’t share these experiences and didn’t know what I was talking about.
+I had no idea what an extraordinary circumstance that was in America in the 1950’s, particularly since my father had a professional mainstream education, first as a dentist and then as an orthodontist.
+My parent’s willingness to be open to new ideas was a great advantage, in that it made me view the world and its meanings in a broad way.
+Still, it was a disadvantage because my friends didn’t share these experiences and didn’t know what I was talking about.
+That aspect of my scripting added to my social awkwardness and inability to “fit in.”

 In retrospect, because I wanted to be liked, I tried too hard to be nice and came across as superficial and phony.
 Because I was afraid of failure, I didn’t take many risks.
 I didn’t ask many questions in class, I didn’t challenge my peers, I didn’t go out for sports.
 I kept my head down.
 It was probably the biggest mistake in my life.
 If I had it to do over, I would be a big risk taker, pester teachers with questions, show a lot more interest in others, fail a lot more, learn from my mistakes, and try again.
 Also, I would know that it takes hard work to be good at anything and be much more determined and persistent.